 3. Who are in charge?

 This transition is driven by market participants who have formed working groups for each currency.
 The regulators are convening, attending and observing these working groups.
-The USD LIBOR transition is addressed by the Alternative Reference Rates Committee, which consists of around 40 financial services companies and associations.
+The USD LIBOR transition is addressed by the Alternative Reference Rates Committee (ARRC), which consists of around 40 financial services companies and associations.
 It serves as a forum to coordinate and track planning across cash and derivatives products and market participants currently using USD LIBOR.
 Comparable working groups exist for LIBOR in other currencies and the Working group on euro risk-free rates addresses the reform of EURIBOR and EONIA.

 4. What will change?